noe-von-eiff/sudoku-solver/README.md

 0, 0, 2, 0, 0, 0, 0, 5, 0,
 0, 4, 0, 0, 0, 0, 3, 0, 0,
 ```
-There is probably an infinite amount of ways to break the `load()` function by inputing
+There is probably an infinite amount of ways to break the `load()` method by inputing
 some bogus format, as I haven't fully fleshed out the method, so be careful and kind with it ;)
 ### `draw()`
-The `draw()` function simply draws the current state of the board in the console.
+The `draw()` method simply draws the current state of the board in the console.
 ```rust
 sudoku.draw();
 ```